solomonronald/smelly-list-api/smelly-list-api/README.md

 Some tokens are generated in `dev` profile when you run your app.
 These tokens can be copied from your **log output**.
 Three access tokens are generated for all three roles (`Admin`, `Mod` and `User`).

-Access token will be available in logs with text &lt;Role&gt; Access Token:
+Access token will be available in logs with text `<Role> Access Token:` Example log:
-Example log:
 ```log
 <TIMESTAMP>  INFO 26921 --- [  restartedMain] c.s.api.misc.ApplicationStartup          : Admin Access Token: